Like a Bullet

 "Like a Bullet" is a song by Swiss recording artist Stefanie Heinzmann.
 It was written by Niara Scarlett, Jens Bergmark, Henrik Korpi, and Mattias Franzen and produced by Marek Pompetzki and Paul NZA for her debut album Masterplan (2008).
 Released as the album's second single, it reached the top twenty of the German and Swiss Single Chart.

+Track listings

+All tracks produced by Marek Pompetzki and Paul NZA.